martinberlin/cale-idf/main/www-image/README.md

 #define IMG_URL ("https://loremflickr.com/" STR(EPD_WIDTH) "/" STR(EPD_HEIGHT))
 ```

-Progressive JPG images are not supported.
+JPEG standard: Baseline only.
+Progressive and Lossless JPEG format are not supported.

 Note that as default an random image taken from loremflickr.com is used.
 You can use any URL that points to a valid Image, take care to use the right JPG format, or you can also use the image-service [cale.es](https://cale.es) to create your own gallery.
 Otherwise expect a lot of cats.